-Reporter Emily Hays spent the last year talking to inmates in search of a better life through learning.
+Reporter Emily Hays spent the last year talking to incarcerated people in search of a better life through learning.
 They told her about their frustrations with limited access to classes, technology and the ballot box.

 Prison Education Stories | Illinois Public Media